July 15, 2006

 "You're not about to spring some revelation on me about Mira next, are you?
 I'm not sure my almost eighty year old heart can take it."

 Hermione giggled like the schoolgirl she hadn't been in almost thirty five years.
-She deftly maneuvered his form so he could see where their eighteen year old daughter, fresh out of Hogwarts, was dancing a little too closely to Hal Rowle.
+She deftly maneuvered his form so he could see where their eighteen year old daughter, fresh out of Hogwarts, was dancing with Hal Rowle.
 They were entirely too close, if Antonin had anything to say about it.

 "He's at least twelve years older than her!"